makyo/drab-makyo.com/cv.md

 :   Web developer --- 2011-2012

     * Hosted and implemented a website based on designs provided by a volunteer designer

-InkWorks
-:   Web developer and designer --- 2010-2012

-    * Hosted and implemented a website for a local print shop, including the ability to send files to be printed on demand and ready for pick-up

-Elliot's Martini Bar
-:   Web developer and designer --- 2010-2012

-    * Helped design the bar menu to the lead bartender's specifications and managed print runs
-    * Designed and implemented a website for Elliot's Martini Bar

 Teen Activity Providers' Network (TAPN)
 :   Web developer --- 2002-2003